 This cranberry sauce is unique because it uses coconut water which is an electrolyte booster, plus it has the tartness of crushed pineapples.
 It’s a recipe I’ve made over and over, for probably 10 years!
 I do have a classic cranberry sauce recipe too –> to see the ingredients for that recipe, visit The Best Cranberry Sauce.

 Cranberries support urinary tract health and contain compounds which stimulate ‘quinone reductase’ enzymes and cause apoptosis.
 Fresh ginger can help reduce arthritis pain and pineapples (which contain bromelain) are known to help with pain and inflammation due to the the strong enzyme activity.
 The key to unlocking the flavor in my recipes is by using a real zester, and grating the orange rind, and the ginger, and so forth.
 If you can avoid it, do NOT use a commercial dry spice, except for cinnamon.
-And be sure to use Ceylon cinnamon.
+I like to use Ceylon cinnamon.
 If you’re curious as to why, read my article about it called “How to Choose the Right Kind of Cinnamon.”

 1/2 cup of coconut water

-Fresh cranberries (24 ounces or 4 cups)
+Fresh cranberries (24 ounces which is 2 bags usually, or measure out 4 cups)

 8 oz (1 cup) crushed pineapple (the juice is okay to put in)